memo-inOncology – SPECIAL ISSUE

 Find out the latest news from international oncology congresses and stay at the forefront of clinical innovation and advances in lung cancer research.
-Each SPECIAL ISSUE – CONGRESS REPORT features informative summaries of key topics from lung cancer to come out of a major international oncology congress.

 The memo inOncology Medical education series: keeping oncologists at the forefront of lung cancer research. memo – inOncology Special Issue Preceptorship reports summarise the latest in lung cancer research and treatments to come out of our sponsored Preceptorship meeting series.
 The Fundamentals of Designing Clinical Trials series arms oncologists with the information they need to plan and conduct an oncology trial.

 Get a notification for every published memo – inOncology SPECIAL ISSUE.
 Register below.

 memo – inOncology SPECIAL ISSUE

 A GLOBAL DIGEST ON APPROACHES IN LUNG CANCER